Pnam0/ToDoListApplication/Readme.md

 3. Home
 4. Work
 5. School
-- #### The Application features a simple homepage.js, a todopage.js and a pagenotfound.js. pagenotfound will only be seen if an incorrect path is selected.
+- #### The Application features a simple homepage.js, a todopage.js and a pagenotfound.js. pagenotfound will only be seen if the app has a incorrect path.
 - #### This Application uses Javascript and SCSS to inject different views (through routing) into a single HTML file.

 ## Want to see the Deployed Version?